-We have audited the accompanying financial statements of the governmental activities and each major fund of Pinecrest Lakes Middle High (the "School"), a charter school under Pinecrest Academy, Inc., which is a component unit of the District School Board of Lake County as of, and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Pinecrest Academy Four Corners (the "School"), a charter school under Pinecrest Academy, Inc. and a component unit of the District School Board of Lake County as of, and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.